');

 About Columbia, SC

-Columbia is a major city in South Carolina with a population of 138,019 residents.
-The median household income is $55,653 per year, which is near the national average.
-The median age in Columbia is 28.7 years.
+Columbia is a major city located in South Carolina with a population of 138,019 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,653 per year, which is 26% below the national median of $75,149.
+The median age of 28.7 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How Columbia Ranks in South Carolina